 A few weeks ago, we rolled out the digital watermarking feature to boost assurance and amplify security for enterprises and our users.
 In our commitment towards keeping our audience in the know about our new features, we break down why digital watermarking is critical for improving confidence in identity verification and driving better online security.

-What is watermarking and why do we need it?
+What is document watermarking and why do we need it?

 A watermark is usually a text or a number that is intentionally placed on an image.
 This is done with the objective of protecting the original document or the image from being used or modified without permission.
-It is similar to stamping a document in a way that cannot be easily removed.
+A watermarked document is similar to stamp on a document, done in a way that cannot be easily removed.

 What started out as a means for identifying paper manufacturers centuries ago, has made its mark across various sectors today - be it forensics, user tracing, journalism, content protection and monitoring to identifying digital documents.

-Why is this done?
+Why are security watermarks done?
 Every organization wants to stay out of data breach headlines.
 Besides the significantly large penalties and legal tussles a data breach could bring, it could also take a toll on the reputation and revenue of a business.